A Commuter’s Guide to BGC Bus Route

 The Lower West Express Routes passes the McKinley Road.
 It has three stopovers from EDSA Ayala.
 They are RCBC, Picadilly Star, and Fort Victoria.

 The bus stops at EDSA Ayala, McKinley Parkway, RCBC, Net One, and Fort Victoria.
-The bus schedule is from Monday to Friday, from 6 AM to 10 PM.
+The BGC bus time schedule is from Monday to Friday, from 6 AM to 10 PM.
 It has a fare of PHP 13.

 Upper West Express Routes

 The Upper West Express Routes is the fastest way for you to go to the Bonifacio Stopover and Crescent Park West.

 This takes you to the upper west side of Buendia Avenue to and from Kalayaan Flyover.
 The bus stops at EDSA Ayala, Bonifacio Stopover, and Crescent Park West.
 Once you spot the JP Morgan Chase and Co. building, that means that you are about to enter the area of BGC.